arthurdk/gk-analysis/README.md

 ### Todos
  - Write Tests (someday hopefully?)
  - Always more way to visualize data
- - Bag of word analysis (finish the implementation)
- - Deep learning analysis
+ - Deep learning analysis => write review automatically given parameters (rating, reviewers) ;)
  - Multiple outputs (ASCII table, CSV support)
- - Group by ratings and display who given the most of each one (or at least display the propotion)
+ - Group by ratings and display who given the most of each one (or at least display the proportion)
  - Sentiment analysis by reviewer (need translation for optimality :/)
  - Make the code more generic (as of now it more a script than a program)
- - Use data structure instead of list of list for clarity...
+ - Choose between multiple feature selection method (RFE ;))
+ - Make use of homemade enums instead of hardcoded strings...
+ - Python 3 ?

 This project could also support other websites but that's not really what I am personally interested in (I will still welcome PR though).